-After kidnapping and brutally assaulting two young women, a gang led by a prison escapee unknowingly finds refuge at a vacation home belonging the parents of one of the victims -- a mother and father who devise an increasingly gruesome series of revenge tactics.
+After kidnapping and brutally assaulting two young women, a gang unknowingly finds refuge at a vacation home belonging to the parents of one of the victims: a mother and father who devise an increasingly gruesome series of revenge tactics.

 Nursery teacher Jenny and her boyfriend Steve, escape for a romantic weekend away.
 Steve, planning to propose, has found an idyllic setting: a remote lake enclosed by woodlands and seemingly deserted.
 The couple's peace is shattered when a gang of obnoxious kids encircles their campsite.
 Reveling in provoking the adults, the gang steals the couple's belongings and vandalizes their car leaving them completely stranded.
 When Steve confronts them, tempers flare and he suffers a shocking and violent attack.
 Fleeing for help, Jenny is subject to a brutal and relentless game of cat-and-mouse as she desperately tries to evade her young pursuers and find her way out of the woods.Written by

 11 of 22 people found this review helpful.

 Was this review helpful to you?